 Rule 2: Available slot on one AIS channel and Free on the other channels.

 Rule 3: Available slot on both AIS channels (AIS1 and AIS2) and Free on the other channels.

+Rule 4: A slot not expecting a message of interest for own station on the other ASM channel and available on both AIS channels

 When selecting candidates for messages longer than one (1) slot, a candidate slot should be the first slot in a consecutive block of slots that conform to the selection criteria stated above.